GoogleCloudPlatform/cloud-run-anthos-reference-web-app/docs/architecture.md

 For every incoming request, traffic is directed to either the static GCS bucket or the GKE cluster ingress using a [URL map][].

-By default, all requests are directed to the GCS bucket unless the request path begins with `/api`, in which case they are directed to the GKE cluster.
+[By default][], all requests are directed to the GCS bucket unless the request path begins with `/api`, in which case they are directed to the GKE cluster.

 An [HTTPS target proxy][] secures incoming traffic using SSL.
 An SSL certificate